geneichinose/capstone_20_1_InitialReport_EDA/README.md

 ## Modeling

-1. Training testing split (train 60%; testing 40%)
+1.Training testing split (train 60%; testing 40%)
-2. See up one-vs-rest version of classifiers (options class_weight=’balanced’ when available) for multiclass problems.
+2.See up one-vs-rest version of classifiers (options class_weight=’balanced’ when available) for multiclass problems.
-a.
-See list of 10 classifiers below
+  * See list of 10 classifiers below
-3. Set up pipeline
+3.Set up pipeline
-a.
-Standard scalar
+  * Standard scalar
-b.
-Classifier with one-vs-rest
+  * Classifier with one-vs-rest
-4. Set up hyperparameter search ranges (these depend on which classifier)
-5. Grid search over hyperparameter
+4.Set up hyperparameter search ranges (these depend on which classifier) 5.Grid search over hyperparameter
-..*	Use 5-fold cross validation
+  * Use 5-fold cross validation
-..*	Scoring = ‘balanced_accuracy’
+  * Scoring = ‘balanced_accuracy’
-..*	Balanced accuracy = (sensitivity + specificity)/ 2
+  * Balanced accuracy = (sensitivity + specificity)/ 2
-..*	Sensitivity = recall = TP / (TP + FN)
+  * Sensitivity = recall = TP / (TP + FN)
-..*	Specificity = TN / (TN + FP)
+  * Specificity = TN / (TN + FP)
 6. Save the model to a disk file for later predictions
-7. Make a Pandas DataFrame table of scores and metric values ..*	Class precision, recall, f1-score
+7. Make a Pandas DataFrame table of scores and metric values
+  * Class precision, recall, f1-score
-..*	Accuracy
+  * Accuracy
-..*	Macro average
+  * Macro average
-..*	Weighted average
+  * Weighted average
 8. Compute the multiclass values for TP, TN, FP, and FN and plot confusion matrix
 9. Plot multiclass ROC and average ROC curves, compare AUC values
 10. When classifiers have clf.decision_function() method then plot the multiclass precsion and recall curves.

 For the modeling we tested 10 classifiers:
 1. Support Vector Machine (SVC)